hassanzohdy/mongez-cache/README.md

 ## Change Log

+- Version 1.2.0 (11 Nov 2022)
+  - Removed Encryption Dependency and set it in the configuration.
 - Version 1.1.6 (07 Nov 2022)
   - Added `valueConverter` and `valueParser` to the configurations.
 - Version 1.1.0 (04 Nov 2022)